ryanzec/coding-standards/README.md

 ### Naming

-All classes and ids MUST be named with lowercase and dashes to separate words.
+All classes and ids must be named with lowercase and dashes to separate words.

 ```html
 <!-- good -->